-Judge: woman charged with faking kidnapping can leave jail
+Judge: Woman charged with faking kidnapping can leave jail

 Papini, of Redding, was found on Thanksgiving Day in 2016 after three weeks of searching in California and several nearby states.
 She had bindings on her body and injuries including a swollen nose and a “brand” on her right shoulder.

-She had been reported missing Nov.
-2. She told authorities at the time that she had been kidnapped at gunpoint by two Hispanic women, even providing descriptions to an FBI sketch artist along with extensive details of her purported abduction.
+She told authorities that she had been kidnapped at gunpoint by two Hispanic women, even providing descriptions to an FBI sketch artist along with extensive details of her purported abduction.

-In reality, authorities said, she was staying with a former boyfriend nearly 600 miles (966 kilometers) away from her home in Orange County, in Southern California, and hurt herself to back up her false statements.
+Authorities said she was actually staying with a former boyfriend nearly 600 miles (966 kilometers) away from her home in Orange County, in Southern California, and hurt herself to back up her false statements.

-Papini’s abduction hoax cost Shasta County, state and federal taxpayers, crime victims and donors more than $200,000, according to prosecutors and the Shasta County Sheriff’s Office.
+Prosecutors and the Shasta County Sheriff’s Office say Papini’s abduction hoax cost Shasta County, state and federal taxpayers, crime victims and donors more than $200,000.